AnkithaPS/ai-resume-analyzer/README.md

-# AI Resume Analyzer API (with Authentication)
+# AI Resume Analyzer API (with Authentication, RAG & Caching)

+---

 # Overview

-## Overview

 AI Resume Analyzer is a backend application that analyzes resumes and evaluates their compatibility with a given job description.

+It leverages AI along with **Retrieval-Augmented Generation (RAG)** to provide more accurate and context-aware insights.
+The system also uses **Redis caching** to optimize performance and reduce repeated AI calls.

-It leverages AI to generate an ATS (Applicant Tracking System) score and provides structured insights, including strengths, weaknesses, missing skills, and actionable improvement suggestions.
+The application generates an ATS (Applicant Tracking System) score and structured insights including strengths, weaknesses, missing skills, and actionable suggestions.
-The system helps users optimize their resumes to increase their chances of passing automated hiring systems and getting shortlisted.

-This project demonstrates:

-- Secure backend API development
-- AI integration using LLM APIs
+---

+# Key Highlights

+- AI-powered resume analysis with contextual understanding (RAG)
+- ATS scoring with keyword matching
+- Redis caching for performance optimization
 - JWT-based authentication
-- MongoDB data modeling
-- Production-ready architecture
+- Scalable and modular backend architecture

+---

 # Tech Stack